-The most recent Individual Income Tax Zip Code data out there is from 2017.
+The most recent Individual Income Tax Zip Code data out there is from 2018.
 You may notice that this data is even older (no offense retirees!) than the ACS data.
-The 2018 data should be available on 8/27/2020 according to the calendar of upcoming data releases.
+The 2019 data should be available in the fall of 2021.

 Once you have downloaded the table you desire, you can find your specific Zip Codes (rows) and the specific retirement information you are looking for (columns).
 For average retirement income, the following columns could be useful:

 TAXABLE INDIVIDUAL RETIREMENT ARRANGEMENT (IRA) DISTRIBUTIONS Distributions may be taken out of an IRA at any time, but a 10% tax is applied if a person is under 59 1⁄2 and an RMD (required minimum distribution) is required once a person is 70 1⁄2.
 RMD's are calculated by dividing the amount in the IRA by life expectancy.

 PENSIONS AND ANNUITIES IN ADJUSTABLE GROSS INCOME (AGI) Taxable retirement income in the form of pensions and annuities.

 TAXABLE SOCIAL SECURITY BENEFITS 50-85% of your Social Security Benefits are taxable depending on your combined income.